 Coastal Zone Management Act Boundary

 - A proposed plan might be within a state’s coastal zone.
-While each coastal state determines its inland coastal zone boundary, to be approved by NOAA, it has to include shorelands, the uses of which have a direct and significant impact on the coastal waters.
+Each coastal state determines its inland coastal zone boundary, which must be approved by NOAA.
+The boundary must include shorelands, the uses of which have a direct and significant impact on the coastal waters.
 On the water side, the management area includes all state waters as determined under the Submerged Lands Act.
 This is three nautical miles from shore for the ocean states and territories, with the following exceptions: for Texas, the Gulf side of Florida, and Puerto Rico, their territory extends to nine nautical miles.
 For the Great Lakes states, there are no federal waters because each state’s territory extends to the international boundary with Canada.
 These states might have enforceable policies that may affect or direct ocean planning.

 - Some state coastal management programs contain “ocean plans” for the states’ ocean waters.
 These state ocean plans, which have been approved by NOAA, are important state policies and sources of information that can be used in federal consistency reviews and in the development of any larger federal ocean plan.
 See, for example, the Rhode Island Ocean Special Area Management Plan and the Massachusetts Ocean Plan.